rsdoiel/antenna/archives/2025/snapshots_2025.15.md

 ---

-## Build a home recording studio with Raspberry Pi 500: choosing your equipment
+## How to build a home recording studio with Raspberry Pi 500: choosing your equipment

 date: 2025-04-17, from: Raspberry Pi News (.com)

 <p>Here’s what you need to know to equip your Raspberry Pi 500 home recording studio, from micro to medium budgets.</p>
-<p>The post <a href="https://www.raspberrypi.com/news/build-a-home-recording-studio-with-raspberry-pi-500-choosing-your-equipment/">Build a home recording studio with Raspberry Pi 500: choosing your equipment</a> appeared first on <a href="https://www.raspberrypi.com">Raspberry Pi</a>.</p>
+<p>The post <a href="https://www.raspberrypi.com/news/build-a-home-recording-studio-with-raspberry-pi-500-choosing-your-equipment/">How to build a home recording studio with Raspberry Pi 500: choosing your equipment</a> appeared first on <a href="https://www.raspberrypi.com">Raspberry Pi</a>.</p>

 <br>